 And just for fun, a clip from Instagram Stories (follow along on Instagram for more fun video clips and future thrift store tours!)

-Whew, if you made it through that whole post.
-High five!!
-Thanks so much for reading and supporting Tag&Tibby!!
+Whew, if you made it through that whole post, thank you!
+Thank you for reading and supporting Tag & Tibby!!